 2. The goal is to protect the church.
 "A little yeast works through the whole batch of dough," says Paul in 1 Corinthians 5:6.
 He said that to a church that had a member that was living in known, unrepentant sin.
 "Get rid of the old yeast," Paul told them.
 "You must not associate with anyone who calls himself a brother but is sexually immoral or greedy, etc. With such a man do not even eat."
 Why not?
 The discipline isn't just for the man's good, so he'll come to his senses and repent.
 It's for the protection of the purity of the church, too.
-If you ignore sin, it just spreads and gets worse.
+Ignore sin, and it spreads and gets worse.

 Perhaps you're thinking, "I'm struggling with this whole notion of church discipline.
-I don't like the sound of it."
+Is it really necessary?"

 Let me ask you an important question.
-What is the alternative?
 What alternative does a church have to following the New Testament instructions regarding church discipline?
 Paul VanGorder answers that critical question, "We must not overlook this solemn fact: if a church fails by indifference to exercise discipline where needed, or if it shields a guilty person to keep from offending an influential member, Christ will sooner or later take action."